Discover the unique, creative possibilities with games and develop the specialized literacy needed to understand this new cultural form.

 While there is not a specific second “core” course for the Games track, students should enroll in one Games courses offered by the Open Arts Dept. (OART-UT 16XX).
-Students should review the OART Games courses (scroll to Games section in hyperlink) listed in the Albert course search for Spring 2018, which opens for public search on NYU’s website on October 13th, 2017.
+Students should review the OART Games courses (scroll to Games section in hyperlink) listed in the Albert course search for spring 2021, which opens for public search on NYU’s website on Friday, October 16th, 2020.

 The Spring at Tisch Game Design track is open to full-time matriculated undergraduate sophomores, juniors, and seniors from other colleges and universities.

 You must not be on academic or disciplinary probation.